 - Publicize your event via email and the internet by sending online invitations.
-You will save trees, save greenhouse gas emissions created during the transportation of the invitations, save pollution from the printing process, and even save some money!
-A great site for online invitations is http://www.evite.com. - If you do use printed materials, make sure invitations are printed on paper with post-consumer recycled content with vegetable-based inks. - Decorate with items you already have or ones that you can borrow from friends.
-Also consider decorations that can be reused and enjoyed after your event, such as whole fruit or small plants.
+You will save trees, save greenhouse gas emissions created during the transportation of the invitations, save pollution from the printing process, and even save some money! - If you do use printed materials, make sure invitations are printed on paper with post-consumer recycled content with vegetable-based inks. - Decorate using items you already have or ones that you can borrow from friends.
+Also consider decorations that can be reused and enjoyed after your event, such as whole fruit, small plants, or herbs.